-The Comprehensive Management Plan (CMP) provides a management framework for the University to undertake measures to protect the cultural, natural, and scientific resources in UH Managed areas on Maunakea.
+The Comprehensive Management Plan (CMP) provides a management framework for the University to undertake measures to protect the cultural landscape and natural resources in the UH Management Areas on Maunakea.
 The CMP was approved by the state Board of Land and Natural Resources (BLNR) in April 2009.
 In 2010 the BLNR approved the four sub-plans of the CMP addressing public access, cultural resources management, natural resources management, and decommissioning of telescope facilities.

 Comprehensive Management Plan (CMP) Documents

 - Final CMP 2022 Supplement Vol. 1 - July 2022 (10 Mb PDF)